 Our programmes at Immerse Education, offer courses in a range of different disciplines.

-The summer school is the perfect way to experience student life at the University of Cambridge.
+A summer school is a perfect way to experience student life at the University of Cambridge.

-If you’re interested in history beyond just the beautiful city, then take look at our History Summer School at Immerse Education.
+If you’re interested in history beyond just the beautiful city, then take look at our cambridge summer schools.